SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Old version

-Note that the attention mechanism described above applies to a sequence of tokens.
-Therefore, a straightforward approach to verifying a token tree is computing the attention scores for individual token sequences (i.e., $S_u$ for all $u\in\m{N}$).
-However, this approach is computationally very expensive and involves redundant computations, since two token sequences sharing a common prefix have the same attention outputs for the common prefix due to the casual mask in Equation~\ref{eqn2}.
-To address this issue, we generalize the attention mechanism to apply it to tree structures.
-For each node $u$ in a token tree, its attention output is defined as the output of computing attention on $S_u$ (i.e., the token sequence represented by $u$).
-Note that the semantic of \Sys's tree attention is different from prior tree-structured attention work, which we discuss in \Cref{sec:related}.
+This section describes \sys's {\em tree-based parallel decoding} algorithm for computing tree attention for {\em all} tokens in a token tree {\em in parallel}.
+A straightforward approach to computing tree attention is directly computing the original sequence-based attention for all token sequences (i.e., $\textproc{Attention}(S_u$) for all $u\in\m{N}$).
+However, this approach is computationally very expensive and involves redundant computation, since two token sequences sharing a common prefix have the same attention outputs for the common prefix due to the causal mask in Equation~\ref{eqn2}.